Sakshi-196/To-Do-List/README.md

 # To-Do List

-a To-Do List using CSS, Javascript, Node.js, Express, EJS and connected to a database using MongoDb.
+A To-Do List using CSS, Javascript, Node.js, Express, EJS and connected locally to a MongoDB server using Mongoose.

 Allows you to add and delete tasks and create your own custom to-do list.